pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] instance delete INSTANCENAME [COMMAND-OPTIONS]

       Delete an instance of a class.

+      WARNING: Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).
+Some instances may not be deletable.

       For information on how to specify the instance using INSTANCENAME and the --key and --namespace options, invoke with --help-instancename.